mgaede01/gannett-challenge/README.md

 ## Assumptions
  - Order of the list does not matter
  - List items have unique identifiers, therefore the list should not contain duplicates
+ - Produce names may contain spaces
+ - Unit prices may be rounded to the nearest cent